deep-spaced/deep-spaced.github.io/index.md

 <img src="/images/family.jpg" class="full" />

 Hi.
 I'm Andrew Anderson and I like to [write code](https://github.com/deep-spaced).
 And [take pictures](https://substratalcode.smugmug.com/).
 And [read books](https://www.goodreads.com/user/show/36469128-andrew-anderson).
 And drive around the country.
-And doing things to make life easier.

 In 2012, the most wonderful lady in the world [agreed to marry](http://www.meandthegeek.com) this geek.
-We then had a lot of kids (with more on the way).
-Next up?
-Who knows!?!?
+We've had a few kids since then and the adventure isn't over yet.

 ### Recent Projects